-If you’re not a fan of Oxygen OS, or maybe you just want to try something new, then follow these steps to install a custom ROM on the OnePlus 3.
+If you’re not a fan of Oxygen OS, or if you just want to try something new, then follow these steps to install a custom ROM on the OnePlus 3 or OnePlus 3T.

 There are a number of benefits to installing a custom ROM that was developed by the community.
 The biggest draw typically has to do with the number of extra features that come with a custom ROM.
 Oxygen OS, the stock firmware on the OnePlus 3, does have a number of unique features that people find useful, but custom ROMs can have more.
 I say can, because some custom ROMs focus on having very little features in order to optimize performance and battery life.

 Another reason why installing a custom ROM on the OnePlus 3 will be useful is for when the device is retired.
 It’s simply not financially viable (especially for a startup like OnePlus) to push out OTA updates for more than a couple of years.
 This means the user is missing out on any security updates, as well as new features from major updates to Android, if the customer uses the OnePlus 3 for more than a couple of years.